johnwr-response/golang-working-with-concurrency/LOCAL_NOTES.md

   ```
 - Problem solved with no mutexes, no WaitGroups, only channels.
 Share memory by communicating

 ## Section: Final Project - Building a Subscription Service

 ### What we'll cover in this section

+#### The final project
+- A more `real-world` use of concurrency
+- A fictitious service that allows people to buy a subscription
+- This section sets up the web application

 ###
 ## Section: Sending Email Concurrently
 ### What we'll cover in this section